The good, the bad and the ugly truth

 Put your big boy pants on.
 It’s time for a heart to heart.
 I’m not one for sugar coating the truth, so here goes…

 You might be really great at closing the sale when you’re face to face with a prospect, but I can tell you when it comes to online marketing…

 Let’s just say, there’s a LOT of room for improvement.

-I recently created a training workshop on how to position your business for growth, and here’s what I noticed when I reviewed the profiles of twenty 401k advisors…
+When I created a training workshop on how to position your business for growth, here’s what I noticed when I reviewed the profiles of twenty 401k advisors…

 With an average score of 30 out of 100 points on the online profile assessment, it became quite clear that advisors should NOT be trying to do social marketing.

 You are good at sales and building relationships and helping participants.
 Social media is just not your thing.